What is my skin type?Skincare |

 THE INKEY LIST x OILY SKIN

-Niacinamide - a naturally occurring B3 vitamin helps to effectively reduce excess oil, blemishes and redness.
+Niacinamide Serum - a naturally occurring B3 vitamin helps to effectively reduce excess oil, blemishes and redness.

 This skin type typically displays an oily t-zone (forehead, nose and chin) whilst the cheeks are normal or dry but it can be a combination of any different types of skin.
 When approaching a routine for combination skin the key is to work on the different areas.
 Strategically mix and match products to deal with the different needs of the different parts of your face - treat locally and apply properly.